 For this lesson, we will provide an overview of monitor alerts that you may review.
 The types of alerts you receive will depend on the services contracted by your organization.
-There may be additional alerts not covered in this training but it should still set you up for success on how to review new alert information.
+There may be additional alerts not covered in this training.
+Please contact the Client Care support team with any specific questions you may have on your alerts.

 For more information on additional level of monitoring services, please reach out to firstname.lastname@example.org or 615-938-7878 ext 1 and we can connect you with the business development team.

 There are numerous reasons an individual or entity could be excluded.
 Federal and state agencies sanction, suspend, exclude or debar individuals and companies from federally funded benefit programs for a variety of reasons, including fraud, drug abuse, issues with licensure, healthcare related misdemeanors or felonies and defaulting on federally backed student loans.
 Forty-three states, along with the two federal government agencies, maintain exclusion lists that are updated on a regular basis.